DevDogs-UGA/DevDogs-Website/README.md

 ## Welcome to the DevDogs Open-Source Website!

 We’re excited to have you here!
-If you’re interested in contributing to our project, please request to join the web development team [here](https://github.com/orgs/DevDogs-UGA/teams/24-25-website-contributors) and join our Discord server (link available on the Involvement Network!).
+If you’re interested in contributing to our project, please request to join the web development team [here](https://github.com/orgs/DevDogs-UGA/teams/24-25-website-contributors) and join our [Discord server](https://linktr.ee/devdogs).

 This project is built using [Next.js](https://nextjs.org/) and was bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).